The \'etale local structure of algebraic stacks: Coherent completeness and effectivity

-\begin{proposition}[Effectivity for nice stacks] Let $\{\cX_n\}_{n\geq 0}$ be an adic sequence of noetherian algebraic stacks.
-If $\cX_0$ is nicely fundamental, then the completion of the sequence exists and is nicely fundamental. \end{proposition} \begin{proof} Let $X_0$ be the good moduli space of $\cX_0$.
+\begin{theorem}[Effectivity for nice stacks] Let $\{\cX_n\}_{n\geq 0}$ be an adic sequence of noetherian algebraic stacks.
+If $\cX_0$ is nicely fundamental, then the completion of the sequence exists and is nicely fundamental. \end{theorem} \begin{proof} Let $X_0$ be the good moduli space of $\cX_0$.
 Since $\cX_0$ is nicely fundamental, it admits an affine morphism to $B_{X_0}Q_0$, for some nice and embeddable group scheme $Q_0 \to X_0$.
-Now let $X = \Spec \big(\varprojlim_n \Gamma(\cX_n, \oh_{\cX_n}) \big)$ as in \Cref{S:effectivityI-setup}.
-By \Cref{L:adic_noetherian_gms}, $X$ is complete along $X_0$.
+By \Cref{L:adic_noetherian_gms}, the affine scheme $X = \Spec \big(\varprojlim_n \Gamma(\cX_n, \oh_{\cX_n}) \big)$ is noetherian and complete along $X_0$.
 It follows from \Cref{P:nice-deformations} that there is a nice and embeddable group scheme $Q \to X$ lifting $Q_0 \to X_0$.
-Let $\cY = B_XQ$; then $\cY \to X$ is smooth and linearly fundamental.
-The result now follows immediately from \Cref{prop:effectivize_adic_gms}. \end{proof} The following corollary will shortly be subsumed by \Cref{T:effectivity}.
-We include it here, however, because it is an essential step in the proof of \Cref{T:adequate+lin-red=>good}, which features in the full proof of \Cref{T:effectivity}.
-We expect \Cref{C:effectivity-local} to be sufficient for many applications. \begin{corollary}[Effectivity for local stacks] Let $\{\cX_n\}_{n\geq 0}$ be an adic sequence of noetherian algebraic stacks.
+Let $\cY = B_XQ$; then $\cY$ is linearly fundamental and smooth over $X$.
+The result now follows from \Cref{P:effectivity-over-smooth}. \end{proof} The following corollary will shortly be subsumed by \Cref{T:effectivity}, but is sufficient for many applications, e.g., it is sufficient for \Cref{T:base}. \begin{corollary}[Effectivity for local stacks] Let $\{\cX_n\}_{n\geq 0}$ be an adic sequence of noetherian algebraic stacks.
 Assume that $\cX_0$ is a gerbe over a field $k$.
-If $\cX_0$ is linearly fundamental (i.e., has linearly reductive stabilizer), then the completion of the sequence exists and is linearly fundamental. \end{corollary} \begin{proof} If $\cX$ is a $\QQ$-stack, then we are already done by \Cref{cor:effectivize_char_0}.
-If not, then $k$ has characteristic $p>0$ and $\cX_0$ is nicely fundamental by \Cref{R:char-p-gerbe}. \Cref{P:effectivity-nice} completes the proof. \end{proof}
+If $\cX_0$ is linearly fundamental (i.e., has linearly reductive stabilizer), then the completion of the sequence exists and is linearly fundamental. \end{corollary} \begin{proof} If $\cX$ is a $\QQ$-stack, then we are already done by \Cref{T:effectivity:char-0}.
+If not, then $k$ has characteristic $p>0$ and $\cX_0$ is nicely fundamental by \Cref{P:lr-gerbe-field}\eqref{PI:lr-gerbe-field:char-p}. \Cref{T:effectivity-nice} completes the proof. \end{proof}

-\section{Adequate moduli spaces with linearly reductive stabilizers are good}
+\subsection{Adequate moduli spaces with linearly reductive stabilizers are good}

-In this section we prove that adequate moduli spaces of stacks with linearly reductive stabilizers at closed points are good (\Cref{T:adequate+lin-red=>good}).
-This uses the adequate version of the formal function theorem (\Cref{T:almost-formal-fns:adequate}) and the effectivity theorem in the form of \Cref{C:effectivity-local}.
-This theorem is fundamental in proving the general effectivity result (\Cref{T:effectivity}) and therefore in the proof of \Cref{T:base}.
+We prove that adequate moduli spaces of stacks with linearly reductive stabilizers at closed points are good (\Cref{T:adequate+lin-red=>good}) by using the adequate version of the formal function theorem (\Cref{T:almost-formal-fns:adequate}) and the effectivity theorem in the form of \Cref{C:effectivity-local}.